-A randomized crossover study with 11 hemophilia B patients was conducted with the heptane heatreated version of the product, AlphaNine, to determine whether an infusion of AlphaNine caused less activation of the hemostatic system than the Factor IX Complex concentrate preparation, Profilinine Heat-Treated.
-Each subject received a single infusion of either AlphaNine or Profilinine Heat-Treated for the treatment of a bleeding episode, at a dose of 50 IU Factor IX/kg body weight.
+A randomized crossover study with 11 hemophilia B patients was conducted with the heptane heat-treated version of the product, AlphaNine, to determine whether an infusion of AlphaNine caused less activation of the hemostatic system than the Factor IX Complex concentrate preparation.
+Profilinine Heat-Treated Each subject received a single infusion of either AlphaNine or Profilinine Heat-Treated for the treatment of a bleeding episode, at a dose of 50 IU Factor IX/kg body weight.
 Each subject received the other Factor IX concentrate for the treatment of a subsequent bleeding episode, separated by an interval of not less than 10 days.
-The level of prothrombin fragment 1+2 ( $F{1+2}$ ) is a sensitive index of the cleavage of prothrombin by activated Factor X. The level of fibrinopeptide A (FPA) released into the plasma measures the activity of thrombin on fibrinogen in the formation of fibrin.
-Following infusion of Factor IX Complex, statistically significant increases in $F{1+2}$ and in FPA were detected at all monitored time points (15, 60, 90, 120 and 240 minutes postinfusion).
+The level of prothrombin fragment 1+2 (F{1+2}) is a sensitive index of the cleavage of prothrombin by activated Factor X. The level of fibrinopeptide A (FPA) released into the plasma measures the activity of thrombin on fibrinogen in the formation of fibrin.
+Following infusion of Factor IX Complex, statistically significant increase in F{1+2} and in FPA were detected at all monitored time points (15, 60, 90, 120 and 240 minutes postinfusion).
 The statistically significant elevation in these two hemostatic parameters indicates increased activation of the coagulation cascade.
-Administration of AlphaNine resulted in no increase activation of the coagulation cascade.
-Administration of Alphawine resulted in no increase in F1+2 at any monitored time points, and a statistically non-significant increase in FPA at 15,60, and 90 minutes following infusion.
+Administration of AlphaNine resulted in no increase in F{1+2} at any monitored time points, and a statistically non-significant increase in FPA at 15, 60, and 90 minutes following infusion.
 Only at 120 and 240 minutes after infusion of AlphaNine were statistically significant increases in FPA levels detected.
-These results suggest that the infusion of a high purity factor IX, such as AlphaNine, may result in a lower level of activation of the coagulation cascade than does Factor IX Complex.13
+These results suggest that the infusion of a high purity factor IX, such as AlphaNine, may result in a lower level of activation of the coagulation cascade than does Factor IX Complex.
+13